irritanterik/homey-http-request-actions/README.md

 Trigger a flow from cards *A23* and *A81* by using the same value in the 'trigger'-field.

 **JSON object** (*T81*)
-Trigger a flow from cards *A23* and *A81* by using the same value in the 'trigger'-field.
+Trigger a flow from card *A24* by using the same value in the 'trigger'-field.

 ### Condition cards
 **GET code equation** (*C20*)